jfcloutier/karma_system/design_notes/wellbeing.md

 A CA can do so by claiming to all its umwelt CAs that:

 * it has no token of a given type, thus acting as a hoarder, taking up to half the tokens from each umwelt CA at the end of each timeframe
-* it has as many tokens of a given type thus always declining tokens from its umwelt
+* it has "enough" tokens of a given type thus declining tokens from its umwelt

 Any CA with can change its wellbeing representation toward its umwelt.
-It is an action the CA can take as part of a policy it constructs to impact a belief it holds.
-The action changes how it presents its wellbeing levels to its umwelt.
+It is an action the CA can take as part of a policy it it receives (from a parent CA) to impact beliefs it holds.
+The action changes how the CA presents its wellbeing levels to its own umwelt.

 The actions are:

 * hoard(wellbeing_type)
 * decline(wellbeing_type)
+* share(wellbeing type)

- The change persists through the next timeframe.
+ The change in a CA's "wellbeing osmotic state" persists through the next timeframe.
 A CA starts life with the default stance which is to share its fullness, integrity and engagement wellbeing tokens.